xiaowuc2/xiaowuc2.github./pages/posts/Can computers generate truly random numbers.md

 - **Hardware Based Random Generator :** In python, under OS module `os.urandom()` returns a string of size random bytes suitable for cryptographic use.
 It can returns a string and random bytes.
 Random bytes returned by this function depend on the underlying operating system's random data source

-Here is our work on constructing CSPRNGs from the scratch :
+- Our work on CSPRNG :

 1. Hardware based CSPRNG [Early Access]()
 2. CSPRNG using Generative Adversarial Networks [Under Development]()